 No overfished determination is possible for this stock given the lack of biomass information.
-Overfishing did not occur during the 2008/09 fishing year.
+Overfishing did not occur during the 2020/21 fishing year.

 Table 3.
-Examples of tables that summarize how the OFL was calculated (the table is structured for an assessment conducted in September 2009).
-The rows for 2008/09 were agreed by the Crab Plan Team in September 2008 and those for 2009/10 were agreed by the Crab Plan Team in September 2010.
+Examples of tables that summarize how the OFL was calculated (the table is structured for an assessment conducted in September 2020).
+The rows for 2021/22 were agreed by the Crab Plan Team in September 2020.

-(a) Stocks in Tiers 1-3 and those in Tier 4 for which there is an agreed assessment model
+Stocks in Tiers 1-4.

+Basis for the OFL: Values in 1,000 t